Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Light-clients-and-unstoppable-apps/Light-clients-and-unstoppable-apps-slides.md

 <h2>How does a light client know what/who to trust</h2>
 <img rounded style="width: 100%" src="../../../assets/img/Light-clients/know-who-to-trust.png" />
 <!-- .element: class="fragment" data-fragment-index="1" -->

+Note:
+As we know Substrate chains provides the concept of FINALITY which is VERY important for the light clients!

+Once a block has been finalized, it is guaranteed to always be part of the best chain.
+By extension, the parent of a finalized block is always finalized as well etc etc

+For finality Substrate/Polkadot nodes use the GrandPa algorithm.
+Authorized nodes, emit votes on the network, when 2/3rds or more have voted for a specific block, it effectively becomes finalized.

+These votes are been collected in what is called a **justification**

+It is used by nodes who might not have received all the votes, or for example if they were offline, In order to verify the authenticity of the blocks;

+A Light client receives these justifications and this way it verifies the authenticity of a block.

 ---v

 <pba-cols>